 How to get to Little Venice

+How to get to Little Venice?
 Little Venice is easily accessible by Public Transport.
 You can get to Little Venice by bus or Warwick Avenue tube station on the Bakerloo Line.

-If you are looking to travel by car then the closest post code would be W9 2PF.
+Post Code for Little Venice – If you are looking to travel by car then the closest post code would be W9 2PF.
 If you visit the area on a Sunday there is plenty of free parking around this area.

 There are a few private companies that operate a lunch cruise on the canal.